 Applicants are requested to send their CV, clearly stating their experience with blockchain technologies.

 Applicants requesting financial support for travel must mention that in their application.
-PhD students are requested to send a letter from their advisor(s) supporting their application to attend the workshop.
+MTech and PhD students are requested to send a letter from their advisor(s) or supervisor(s) or academic mentor(s) supporting their application to attend the workshop.

 All applications should be addressed to